crsdngnn/maintenance/README.md

-# Laravel VueJs CRUD
+# Laravel VueJs Maintenance System

-A simple crud using Laravel and VueJs
+A simple Maintenance System using Laravel and VueJs

 ## Installation